PrincipiaCodeArts/algo-lab/README.md

   It will take advantage from derive macros to derive random properties for enums, structs, vec, std types, etc. It will allow the use of attributes to fine tune the behavior of the random generation.
+- An important aspect is the seed of random generators.
+They must be easily defined by the tester.
+- The framework must make the creation of the following experiment very easy: trials 3 nmin 50 nmax 90 nstep 20 seed 77271179 performance indicators ... file formats source ... destination ...

+  A default value is defined for missing fields.
+- Output generated should be in very easy to use format.
+Performance data should be in matrix format: one line per trial, with each line containing both the experimental parameters (input size, trial number, code version, etc) and the performance measurements for that trial.
+The matrix must contain a header (names of each column) and a type header (types for each column) rows.
+- For algorithmic engineering projects, how to automate the process of documenting the factorial combinations?
 ## The experiment process
 - The experiment is a loosely cyclical process of planning and execution.
 The steps are not necessary in order, but in the end, after refinement, they must